Posted byon June 4, 2017.

 However, checking the Private Team option allows you to bypass the upper character level limit for Story Mode dungeons, if you have already outlevelled those before you have had a chance to complete them.
 Note that "Private Team" means that the Activity Finder will not find team members for you.
 Interestingly though, if you have advanced your character far enough, you will even be able to complete the Story Mode dungeons alone, without any help.

 The Museum of the Occult is located in London, right next to Temple Hall.
 It is a feature that allows for a personalized museum gallery.
 The Museum functions additionally as a form of horizontal progression, requiring the use of Anima Shards for pedestals within the museum and allowing eventual purchase of a series Gadgets known as Mnemonic Guardians, which aid a player in battle.
+A number of cosmetics can be purchased from within the Museum of the Occult and are unlocked as a player adds to their museum.

 You can read more about the Museum in our Museum of the Occult Master Guide.